sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 #### External clock reference (1 pin, clock capable)

+The reference clock input will connect to PIO3, the one purely single-ended clock pin available on the CMOD-A7 DIP pinout.

 function          | remarks                                       | proposed pin
 ----------------- | --------------------------------------------- | -------------------------
 BNC RefClock-In   | clock-capable; via AC coupling and comparator | PIO3 (IO_L12P_T1_MRCC_16)

 #### Ethernet RGMII (16 pins, 2 of which are clock-capable)

+We need 16 I/Os, with 2 of them clock-capable.

+We get one of the clocks from bank 16, and the other one from bank 35.
+All other pins are taken from bank 35 as well.

+Consecutive IOs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.

 function           | remarks                            | proposed pin
 ------------------ | ---------------------------------- | ----------------------------------